rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 Welcome to the Static Times Q&A series.

-Today let's welcome Stefan Haslinger - a free lancer and podcaster from Vienna (in Austria, Central Europe) known as the author of octopod - the jekyll extension that lets you publish your own radio show.
+Today let's welcome Stefan Haslinger - a freelancer and podcaster from Vienna (in Austria, Central Europe) and author of octopod - a free jekyll extension (theme and tools) that lets you publish your own radio show.

 **Q: Can you tell us a little bit about yourself?
 How did you get started with Podcasting?**